RavensbourneWebMedia/Web-development-workshop/sessions/week-05.md

 ![](https://raw.githubusercontent.com/RavensbourneWebMedia/WEB14104/master/sessions/assets/not-a-wireframe-example.jpg)

+Just like a map is an abstraction of a place that helps us describe its location and geography, **wireframes are abstractions** of the **structure** of an interactive system and the **relationships** between its components.

-Wireframes are about communicating your ideas.
+* Wireframes are about **communicating your ideas**.

-They are about **content**, **context** and **interaction**.
+* They are about **content**, **context** and **interaction**.

 	Use real content, not *lorem ipsum*.

-They're not about style.
+* They're NOT about style.

 	When wireframing, don't worry about colours, graphics and typography.

 ### Leading questions

-When wireframing you should ask yourself:
+When wireframing, ask yourself:

-* What content is going to be on this page?
+* What content should be on this page?
-* How is the content organised on this page?
 * Which content is most important on this page?
+* How is this content organised on this page?

 * Where users will go from this page?
 * Where is this page on the site?
 * How will users move around the site (navigation)?